igr/ether/README.md

 ether.emit(ToDoListCreateRequested(id))
 ```

 This will trigger the execution of all pipes connected somehow to the initial event.
-The execution is asynchronous and non-blocking to the calling place.
+The execution is asynchronous and non-blocking the calling point.

 Event may be fired with a in-place listener: